0zrk23/01-horiseon-code-refactor/README.md

 ## Description

-This is a webpage for Horiseon Social Solutions Services, Inc.
+This is a webpage for Horiseon Social Solutions Services, Inc. with the aim to improve your understanding of Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+I was tasked with making the html clear and semantic; also to improve the stylesheet so that it was concise and without unnecissary repitition.

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")